Get stories and expert advice on all things related to college and parenting.

 The biggest tip here is to use protection.
-For men engaged in sex, that means always using condoms.
+For males engaged in sex, that means always using condoms.
 They are the most effective way to prevent pregnancy and STDs.

-If your son or daughter thinks that sex might be a possibility, they should carry condoms, at least two in case one breaks.
-And yes, your daughter should carry them, too — her partner may not have one on him.
+If your student thinks that sex might be a possibility, they should carry condoms, at least two in case one breaks.
+Students of all gender identities should take responsibility for this.

-For oral sex of any kind, as well as sex between women, dental dams are a good option for safer sex.
+For oral sex of any kind, as well as sex between females, dental dams are a good option for safer sex.

 Just as important as protection is consent.
 If someone says they don’t want to have sex, that means they don’t want to have sex.
 RAINN (Rape, Abuse & Incest National Network) describes consent as “an agreement between participants to engage in sexual activity.”

 A person who is impaired by alcohol or drugs cannot legally give consent, so your student should be sure their partner is willing and enthusiastic and able to give non-impaired consent.

 Displaying an expensive watch or necklace is a good way to get robbed.
 Same goes for expensive clothes or high-end electronics.